teczowazima-oss/Untitled-VEA/README.md

 a weird game with horror elements that likes mocking you

+ex: you playing this game says a lot. either you know me which is a bad choice, or you scrolled through the whole github. go touch grass

 trigger warnings: mentions of blood, mocking, dark humour, no logic, death, language
 features: many paths
 plans for the future: ten days